seve-andre/jetpack-compose-template/README.md

 [![Use this template](https://user-images.githubusercontent.com/38083522/226207439-1195c8c4-e3e2-4db0-8f39-7277b08872be.png)](https://github.com/seve-andre/compose-template/generate)

-## :warning: How to turn the template into my app?
+> [!WARNING] How to turn the template into my app?
-[Here](https://github.com/seve-andre/android-jetpack-compose-template/wiki#instructions) you can find the detailed instructions on how to convert the template to your app
+> [Here](https://github.com/seve-andre/android-jetpack-compose-template/wiki#instructions) you can find the detailed instructions on how to convert the template to your app

-> [!WARNING]
-> Testing github new alerts feature

 ## What does it use?
 - [Kotlin](https://kotlinlang.org/) as main language